MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 ## Data storage

-All data ingested into tables is partitioned into *extents*, or *data shards*, which are horizontal slices of the table.
-Each shard usually contains a few million records and is encoded and indexed independently of other shards.
+All ingested data is partitioned into *extents*, or *data shards*, which are horizontal slices of the table.
+Each shard is encoded and indexed independently of other shards.
 This functionality allows the engine to achieve linear scale in ingestion throughput.

-Shards are spread evenly across the cluster nodes, where they're cached both on the local SSD and in memory.
-The query planner and the query engine prepare and execute a highly distributed and parallel query that benefits from this shard distribution and caching.

-Extents are immutable, and all of the related storage artifacts are maintained until the extent is deleted.
-This behavior has the following benefits:

-* Multiple compute nodes can independently cache an extent without complex coordination.
-* Different compute clusters can reference the same extent.
-* Storage artifact modifications are simplified, enhancing system robustness.
-* Previous snapshots can be revisited as long as extent artifacts remain intact.

 For more information, see [Extents overview](kusto/management/extents-overview.md).

-### Metadata

-Azure Data Explorer maintains metadata that follows the same principals as data storage.
-The only blob that isn't immutable is the "HEAD" pointer blob, which denotes the relevant storage artifacts for the latest metadata snapshot.
-This immutability provides all the advantages previously highlighted.

-The stored metadata includes the schema of each table, security policies, and policy objects for data ingestion, query, and background activities.
+Azure Data Explorer also retains essential metadata, such as the schema of each table, security policies, and policy objects for data ingestion, query, and background activities.
 For a list of such policies, see [Policies overview](kusto/management/policies.md).

 ## Indexing